Updated January 18, 2022

 Where to Get Tested

-If you have insurance or a regular care provider, contact your doctor’s office or clinic to discuss whether you should be tested.
+If you have a regular care provider, contact your doctor’s office or clinic to discuss whether you should be tested.

 If you think you might have COVID-19, be sure to call before you visit a clinic and let them know.
 They will tell you next steps so you don’t get others sick at the facility.